hesamzakerirad/immigration-roadmap/Destination/README.md

 **Note that I have only provided details for countries that are EU members!**

-For every country that I list down here, I'll leave some YouTube links for you to check.
+For every country listed down here, I'll leave some YouTube links for you to check.

+I tried to provide links in an unbiased manner so you could see both pros and cons of every country and make an informed decision.

 ---
 ### 1- Sweden